As everyone clamors to get on the first page of Google, hone your SEO skills to take things to the next level.

 HTTP 404 Not Found Errors are quite common and simply mean that a particular page cannot be found because of a broken redirect or link.
 These links send a valuable visitor to a non-existent resource.

 Redirects come in the form of 301 and 302’s and are server instructions when a certain page is requested to load another one in its place.
-Broken redirects would again send the visitor to a non-existent resource.
+Broken redirects send the visitor to a non-existent resource and hurt your SEO.

-This tends to occur when you move or change content or rename page URLs without updating your links.
-You are not alone.
-But, it does create a very poor user experience on your site.
+Broken links occur when URLs move or change content or rename a page without updating links.
+It creates a poor user experience on your site.
 It is also bad in terms of SEO because crawlers cannot index content that is non-existent.

-You can easily discover these issues through Google’s Search Console or conducting a simple site audit.
+You can easily discover these issues through Google’s Search Console or by conducting a simple site audit.
 Or by looking through our guide of guest posting tools.

 Duplicate Content in 2020

 This refers to content that is very similar or an exact match to some other content published on other internet locations (unique URLs).
-The problem with duplicate content is that Google is flummoxed as to which content should be given preference.
+The problem with duplicate content is that Google is confused as to which content should be given preference.
 This means poor ranking for your page.

 There are several myths surrounding duplicate content, with one stating that Google penalizes such content.
-While this has never been proved, it is important that you aim for unique, high quality content from a pure SEO point of view.
+While this has never been provedn, it is important that you aim for unique, high-quality content from a pure SEO point of view.
 Google will definitely reward you for the same.

 It is possible that your content could exist in several locations, especially if you are a guest blogger.
 You may produce content for your site and then later republish it as a guest blog or vice versa.
 The point is there is a fix to saving yourself from content duplication.